Skip to footer content

 {

-//instantiate PrizmDocServerClient object
+// Instantiate PrizmDocServerClient object

-var prizmDocServer = new PrizmDocServerClient("https://api.accusoft.com", "Your-API-KEY");
+var prizmDocServer = new PrizmDocServerClient("___PROTECTED_URL_128___", "Your-API-KEY");

-//specify the image to be convert
+// Specify the image to be converted

 ConversionResult results = await prizmDocServer.ConvertToPdfAsync("google.png");

-//save pdf file to the target location
+// Save PDF file to the target location

 await results.RemoteWorkFile.SaveAsync("sample.pdf");